List of Brownlow Medal winners

 The Brownlow Medal (formally the Charles Brownlow Trophy) is an individual award given to the player judged fairest and best in the Australian Football League (AFL) during the regular season.
 Determined by votes cast by the officiating umpires after each game, it is considered the highest honour for individual players in the AFL.

-The medal has been awarded every year since 1924, with the exception of an intermission from 1942–1945 due to World War II.
-As of 2024, the Brownlow Medal has been awarded 111 times to 90 different players in 96 medal counts.
+The medal has been awarded every year since 1924, with the exception of 1942–1945 due to World War II.
+As of 2026, the Brownlow Medal has been awarded 113 times to 92 different players in 98 medal counts.